changchuntzu0618/changchuntzu0618/README.md

 ### Hi there 👋

-- 🤔 I am looking for a full-time junior position in robotics.
+- 🤔 I am looking for a full-time position in robotics.
 - 🔭 I’m currently pursuing a Master's degree in Robotics @ EPFL.
 - 🏢 I completed my internship as a Robotics Intern in the Robotics & IoT Department at Hilti AG, Liechtenstein, and am now continuing for my Master’s thesis on the topic “Precise Positioning of a Long and Deflective Mobile
      Manipulator at Ceiling Heights.”